 Ozark Christian College

-Ozark Christian College is a focused Bible college in southwest Missouri.
+Ozark Christian College is a single-purpose Bible college in Joplin, Missouri.

 |Church/Organization Employee||Average Attendance||Location|